w3f/polkadot-wiki/docs/general/contributing.md

 :::

 Nonetheless, pull requests, discussions, and contributions from the community are encouraged.
-Active community members who demonstrate a record of good contributions may be given written access to the repository.
+Active community members who demonstrate a record of good contributions may be given `write` access to the repository.

 Otherwise, the Web3 Foundation holds the administrative position and has the final say on the